hms-dbmi/genocat/README.md

 ## CSV to yaml

+Adding tools from a CSV file should not be done frequently and should only be done with the master CSV file.
 To add or edit tools from a CSV file, update or replace the data.csv file and run the following:
 ```
+$ cd csv_to_yaml
-$ python csv_to_yaml/csv_to_yaml.py
+$ python csv_to_yaml.py
 ```